Akhila Kovvuri

 Works in Progress

-Promoting Equality: Gender Gaps in Job Applications and Career Outcomes - Evidence from Job Portal and Administrative Data in Brazil
+Promoting Equality: Gender Gaps in Job Applications and Labor Market Outcomes

 with Willian Adamczyk, VerĂ³nica Escudero, and Sally Zhang